-De Gustibus also arranges classes at many of New York’s top restaurant kitchens and occasional cooking weekends such as the one my husband and I recently participated in at Wheatleigh, a resort in the Berkshire Mountains of Massachusetts with a creative culinary team led by chef Jeffrey Thompson.
+De Gustibus also arranges classes at many of New York’s top restaurant kitchens and occasional cooking weekends such as the one my husband and I recently participated in at Wheatleigh, a resort in the Berkshire Mountains of Massachusetts with a creative culinary team led by Chef Jeffrey Thompson.

 Our Wheatleigh weekend began with a cocktail party with passed hors d’oeuvres.
 The hosts made sure we all got to know each other and kept the conversation lively.
 Dining was also social and quite leisurely.

-While the Manhattan classes attracts singles and groups of friends as well as couples of all ages, at Wheatleigh our fellow guests were almost all mature married couples.
+While the Manhattan classes attract singles and groups of friends as well as couples of all ages, at Wheatleigh our fellow guests were almost all mature married couples.
 Generally one or both were skilled cooks.
 Almost all had taken several De Gustibus classes before; several are true devotees.
 “The classes are a chance to learn new techniques, get to know top chefs and socialize with great people while dining on world-class food,” explained one participant.

-One of true delights of a De Gustibus weekend is the creativity and artistry that goes into each dish.
+One of the true delights of a De Gustibus weekend is the creativity and artistry that goes into each dish.
 Every meal during our stay brought another array of unusual and pleasing flavors.

 Among our favorites were two dishes we learned to make in our hands-on class: Muscovy duck served in both succulent slices and as rillettes (similar to paté) with wild rice croquette and rhubarb compote.
-For dessert we mastered a rhubarb frangipane tart served with mandarin sorbet.
+For dessert, we mastered a rhubarb frangipane tart served with mandarin sorbet.

-During class, one woman snapchatted several photos of her husband preparing food to prove to their daughter that he was actually cooking.
+During class, one woman snap chatted several photos of her husband preparing food to prove to their daughter that he was actually cooking.